Who are the 30 people attending Prince Philip’s funeral?

 Here’s a list of the 30 people who will be in attendance, including Prince Philip’s German relatives.
 Older members of their family weren’t invited to his wedding to the queen because it took place so soon after World War II, when British feelings about their recent enemy were still raw.

-1. Queen Elizabeth: World’s longest reigning monarch and wife of Prince Philip, whom she married in 1947.
+1. Queen Elizabeth II: World’s longest-reigning monarch and wife of Prince Philip, whom she married in 1947.
 The queen has often hailed her husband’s dedication to their union of 73 years, describing him as her “strength and stay for decades.”

 2. Prince Charles: Heir to Britain’s throne and eldest child of Philip and the queen.
 Charles married Princess Diana in 1981 and the couple had two sons — Prince William and Prince Harry.
 Diana was killed in a car crash in 1997, one year after her marriage to Charles was dissolved.